 Total Credits: 8 including 3 Accounting - Technical, 2 Auditing- Technical, 1 Regulatory Ethics - Technical, 2 Taxes - Technical

-This year’s Annual Not-for-Profit Update will include a detailed review of completing IRS Form 990, and related Schedules.
-It is more important than ever for nonprofits to understand and complete this annual tax form to ensure that the organization and its donors are also protected so they can accomplish their corporate intentions and goals.
+This year’s Annual Not-for-Profit Update will include a tax update and review of key issues in completing IRS Form 990, and related Schedules.
+It is more important than ever for non-profits to understand and complete this annual tax form to ensure that the organization and its donors are also protected so they can accomplish their corporate intentions and goals.

-Ethics Update – Our course will provide a review of recently enacted Ethics Interpretations, including consideration of exposure drafts currently outstanding.
+Ethics Update – Our course will provide a review of recently enacted Ethics Interpretations, including NOLAR, Unpaid Fees, Accounting Standards Implementation, Loans, Information system services, Officer and directors, and Compliance Audits, as well as consideration of exposure drafts currently outstanding.
 Qualifies as one hour of ethics CPE.

 This program will also provide an overview of other recent standards issued and projects in progress that impact Not-for-Profit entities.

 |Important_CPE Credit Instructions_Read Before Webcast (442.7 KB)||2 Pages||Available after Purchase|

 |IRS Credit Request Form- MUST COMPLETE FOR IRS CREDIT ONLY (156.8 KB)||1 Pages||Available after Purchase|

 C. Clinton Davis, Jr., CPA, JD, is with the law firm of Krage & Janvey, LLP in downtown Dallas.
 He graduated cum laude from the SMU Dedman School of Law in 1980 and first in his graduating class from Northwestern State University of Louisiana in 1977 with a Bachelor of Science in Accounting.
 He was first licensed in Florida as an attorney in 1980 and then in Texas in 1982.